Equities advance after week-long selloff, bond yields steady

 “The strength in the dollar is surprising given that markets are now expecting multiple rate cuts by 2020,” Commerzbank FX strategist Ulrich Leuchtmann said.

-Oil prices traded in a tight range after an industry report showed a decline in U.S. crude inventories that exceeded analyst expectations.
+Oil prices fell after an industry report showed a smaller-than-expected decline in U.S. crude inventories.
 [O/R]

 That followed volatile trading on Wednesday, when oil prices fell to near three-month lows at one point as trade war fears gripped the commodity markets.